gbowne1/ProgrammerNotes/VSCode/extension-suggestion.md

 The format for the extension name is owner.package and usually is listed in between double quotes.
 For more than one, use a , after each extension.

-If a user is using GitHub and VSCode, they will get a message from the taskbar saying they have extension recommendations
+If a user is using GitHub and VSCode, they will get a message from the taskbar saying they have extension recommendations when they open the cloned/forked project in VSCode.
+From there they can opt out of installing new extensions.